aspose-total/Aspose.Total-Products/total/en/java/conversion/tex-to-dicom/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert TEX to DICOM via Java" h2="Export TEX file to DICOM within any within any Java J2SE, J2EE, J2ME applications without using Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting a tex file to a DICOM image in Java can be done in two simple steps.
+The first step is to use the Aspose.PDF for Java API, which is part of the Aspose.Total for Java package, to export the TEX file to a JPEG image.
+This API provides a wide range of features for manipulating PDF documents, including the ability to convert PDFs to other image formats.

+The second step is to use the Aspose.Imaging for Java API to render the JPEG image to a DICOM image.
+This API provides a comprehensive set of image processing features, including the ability to convert images to and from various formats, such as DICOM.
+It also provides a range of image manipulation features, such as resizing, cropping, and rotating images.

-You can convert tex file to DICOM image in Java in two simple steps.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export TEX to JPEG.
-After that, by using [Aspose.Imaging for Java](https://products.aspose.com/imaging/java/) Image Processing API, you can render JPEG to DICOM.
-Both APIs come under the [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Using these two APIs, you can easily convert a tex file to a DICOM image in Java.
+The Aspose.PDF for Java API provides the ability to export the TEX file to a JPEG image, while the Aspose.Imaging for Java API provides the ability to render the JPEG image to a DICOM image.
+Both APIs are part of the Aspose.Total for Java package, which provides a comprehensive set of features for manipulating PDF documents and images.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}